GLOBAL MARKETS-Markets on edge as policymakers flex muscles

 Emerging market stocks fell for the third straight day, down half a percent and approaching recent 6-year lows while the rouble extended the previous session's 3.8 percent fall against the dollar which was the biggest one-day loss in three months.

-The rouble was down 2 percent against the dollar, adding to the previous day's 3.8 pct loss which was the biggest one day fall in three months.
-Russian 5-year credit default swaps rose 15 basis points to two-week highs.
-The moves come as oil prices slide further and the West extends sanctions against Moscow.

 Asian shares fell for a third straight day on Wednesday as weak manufacturing reports from China, the United States and Europe fuelled worries about slowing global growth.
-(Reporting by Lionel Laurent; Editing by Toby Chopra/Ruth Pitchford)
+(Reporting by Lionel Laurent; Editing by Toby Chopra)

 * Strengthens financial clout in era of low oil prices (Adds details, analysis)